Nera26/pokerhub/docs/error-budget-procedures.md

 When service level objectives burn their monthly error budget, operators follow these escalation rules.

+If **50%** of the budget is consumed, feature deployments freeze until stability returns.
+Consuming **100%** requires rolling back risky releases and mandates engineering manager and CTO approval for any production change.

 PagerDuty routes SLO burn alerts based on the metric:

 - `pokerhub-sre` – service uptime, action ACK latency, socket connect success, and request error rate.